 Spouse 2 gross income – $50,000 (20%) $10,000

 $30,000 per year seems like a lot of money to pay for maintenance, but an important question is for what period of time must this maintenance be paid?
-The Illinois maintenance statute provides a formula to calculate the duration of maintenance.
-The duration of maintenance is based upon the length of the marriage.
+The Illinois custody statute provides a formula to calculate the duration of maintenance.
+The duration of custody is based upon the length of the marriage.
 The length of the marriage is multiplied by the corresponding percentages.

 Less than 5 years 20%